mahes-a/Azure-Databricks-Data-Engineering-and-Governance/Provision identities to your Azure Databricks account using Microsoft Entra ID.md

 This guide provides step-by-step instructions on how to configure SCIM provisioning using Microsoft Entra ID (formerly Azure Active Directory) for Azure Databricks.You can sync account-level users and groups from your Microsoft Entra ID tenant to Azure Databricks using a SCIM provisioning connector.

+## Requirements
+- Your Azure Databricks account must have the Premium plan.
+- You must have the Cloud Application Administrator role in Microsoft Entra ID.
+- Your Microsoft Entra ID account must be a Premium edition account to provision groups.
+Provisioning users is available for any Microsoft Entra ID edition.
+- You must be an Azure Databricks account admin.

 ## 1. Choose the provisioning level
 - You can set up provisioning to Azure Databricks using Microsoft Entra ID at the account level or at the workspace level.
 - Databricks recommends that you provision users, service principals, and groups to the account level and manage the assignment of users and groups to workspaces within Azure Databricks.